scottlafetra/ProjectHex/rules.md

 ###Movement

-Each troop counter can only move a maximum of 1 territory in a turn.
+Each troop counter can only move a maximum of 1 territory in a turn unless otherwise stated.

+##Type Modifiers

+Assault has a +1 modifier when resolving against a ranged unit.
+Ranged has a +1 modifier when resolving against a mounted unit.
+Mounted has a +1 modifier when resolving against an assault unit.

 ##Troop Capacity